 Montreal Quebec, Canada Travel Guide

 Montréal-Pierre Elliott Trudeau International Airport (YUL) is the main gateway for air travelers.
 It links Montreal to many global locations.
 YUL is the sole international airport serving the city.
-It is approximately 20 kilometers (12 miles) west of downtown Montreal and Old Montreal.
+It is about 20 kilometers (12 miles) west of downtown Montreal and Old Montreal historic district.
 YUL is a major hub, served by many international and domestic airlines.
-These include Air Canada, WestJet, Air France, American Airlines, Delta, United, British Airways, Lufthansa, and others.
+These encompass Air Canada, WestJet, Air France, American Airlines, Delta, United, British Airways, Lufthansa, and others.
 Direct flights are available from major global hubs across North America, Europe, and parts of Asia and Africa.
 This broad network gives flexibility for travelers from different places.

-Flight prices are highest during summer (June-August) and major holidays like Christmas.
+Airfare is highest during summer (June-August) plus national holidays like Christmas.
 Shoulder seasons (May, September, October) often give better value.
-YUL has many services: duty-free shops, restaurants, currency exchange, car rental desks, plus lounges.
+YUL has many services: duty-free shops, restaurants, currency exchange, car hire counters, plus lounges.
 Free Wi-Fi is available.
 For flight deals, check Dollar Flight Club or Skyscanner.

 Operates 24/7 between YUL and downtown stops.
 CAD $11 fare, valid for 24 hours on STM network.
 Travel time 45-70 minutes.